Generalized Measure of Quantum Fisher Information: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Quantum Science Center (QSC), a National Quantum Information Science Research Center of the U.S. Department of Energy (DOE).
-AS and MC also acknowledge initial support from the Center for Nonlinear Studies at Los Alamos National Laboratory (LANL).
-AS is now supported by the internal R\&D from Aliro Technologies, Inc. JLB was initially supported by the U.S. DOE through a quantum computing program sponsored by the LANL Information Science \& Technology Institute.
-JLB was also supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1650115.
-PJC also acknowledges initial support from the LANL ASC Beyond Moore's Law project.
+A.S. and M.C. also acknowledge initial support from the Center for Nonlinear Studies at Los Alamos National Laboratory (LANL).
+A.S. is now supported by the internal R\&D from Aliro Technologies, Inc. J.L.B. was initially supported by the U.S. DOE through a quantum computing program sponsored by the LANL Information Science \& Technology Institute.
+J.L.B. was also supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1650115.
+P.J.C. also acknowledges initial support from the LANL ASC Beyond Moore's Law project.

 \onecolumngrid